 This white paper examines how one can achieve modernization of Progress applications using a framework-based approach for up-gradation and technology adoption along with the expectations achieved from modernization initiatives.

-As business demands change and focus shifts towards enhanced customer and user friendliness, the need for modernization is ever increasing.
-However, it may not be an easy decision to take; considering constrained budgets and risk of disrupting existing business.
-One should take a balanced view of the organizations immediate and long term view and decide on the path to be taken.
-It is always better to follow a structured framework based approach in order to get a complete view and take decisions accordingly.
+As business demands change and focus shifts towards the enhanced customer and user-friendliness, the need for modernization is ever increasing.
+However, it may not be an easy decision to take; considering constrained budgets and the risk of disrupting existing business.
+One should take a balanced view of the organization’s immediate and long-term view and decide on the path to be taken.
+It is always better to follow a structured framework-based approach in order to get a complete view and take decisions accordingly.

-Legacy modernization therefore needs to be a very thought out initiative, the road to taking up a modernization program may depend upon immediate and long terms goals that are unique to each company.
-Many organizations who adopted Progress based technologies for years to cater to business process automation face these challenges today.
+Legacy modernization, therefore, needs to be a very thought-out initiative, the road to taking up a modernization program may depend upon immediate and long terms goals that are unique to each company.
+Many organizations that adopted Progress based technologies for years to cater to business process automation face these challenges today.